-The Job Support Scheme, which effectively replaces the furlough scheme, will run for six months from 01 November 2020.
-It is available to all SMEs and larger businesses who can prove they have been negatively affected by the pandemic.
+The JSS which was meant to replace the furlough scheme, has been postponed until March 2021 at the earliest.
+It will be available to all SMEs and larger businesses who can prove they have been negatively affected by the pandemic.

 Download our guide to the existing financial relief and new measures now.

 It provides the crucial details, eligibility and application process for:

 - Support for large businesses through the Coronavirus Large Business Interruption Loan Scheme (CLBILS)

 - Support for innovative UK companies through the Coronavirus ‘Future Fund’

 - Grants for retail, hospitality and leisure businesses (‘RHLGF’)